Russians in Washington opposed to the war are defying Putin and standing with Ukraine

 Valuev, 42, is one of the organizers of Russian America for Democracy in Russia, which has about 200 members in the Washington region and several thousand in the United States, he said.

 “We’re trying to make us more visible,” Valuev said.
-“To go to the rallies and say, ‘Yes, I’m Russian and I support Ukraine.
+“To go to the rallies and say, ‘Yes, I’m Russian, and I support Ukraine.
 And I’m against the war.’”

+Russians living in Washington are also starting to hear about the effects of sanctions back home.
+Prices in supermarkets are up sharply.
+Many stores have posted limits on the amount each customer can purchase of sugar, buckwheat, vegetable oil and other staples.
+Slabykh said a woman he knows in Moscow bought a year’s supply of disposable contact lenses because she was afraid they would soon not be available.
+Two people he knows have told him they are worried about pharmacy shortages of heart medicine and antidepressants.

+Others in Russia are not yet feeling the effects of the sanctions and don’t think they will present a long-term hardship, said Maria Bulycheva, who has lived in the United States for three decades but has close family members back home.
+“They think that China will help and they will not feel any impact other than temporary discomfort,” she said.

+But many of the sanctions have been in place less than a month, and they will be felt more with each passing week, Slabykh said.
+“Most people don’t understand that it will be very difficult and it will get harder and harder for people, especially poor people,” he said.

-Elizaveta Volkova didn’t expect to spend her first year of college at anti-Putin protests in Washington, but that’s what’s happened for the freshman from Moscow who is studying at George Washington University.
+Volkova didn’t expect to spend her first year of college at anti-Putin protests in Washington, but that’s what’s happened for the freshman from Moscow who is studying at George Washington University.
 The 17-year-old has not known a Russia led by anyone other than Putin.
 When the war began, Volkova said, “my whole world collapsed.”

 “I’m ashamed that the name of my country is being used as cover for the actions of a dangerous terrorist gang,” Volkova said.